 The main tributaries of the Selenga River are the Orkhon, Tuul, and Eg River in Mongolia (Table 2.2.2.b), and the Djida, Uda, Chikoy and Khilok Rivers in Russia.
 The Djida, Uda and Khilok Rivers flow through dry steppe areas and only contribute very low volumes of water (0.0005- 0.002 m3/sec).
 The Orkhon River is the largest tributary to the Selenga River.
-Its source is the sacred Suvraga Khairkhan mountain in the eastern Khangai Mountain range, from where it flows northwards for 1,124 km before joining the Selenga River.
-The Orkhon is the longest river in Mongolia, and it has a catchment area of 133,000 km2.
+Its source is the sacred Suvraga Khairkhan mountain in the eastern Khangai Mountain range, from where it flows northwards for 922 km before joining the Selenga River.
+The Orkhon is the longest river in Mongolia, and it has a catchment area of 132,725 km2.

-Table 2.1.2.b Characteristics of the Selenga River and its tributaries in Mongolia.
+Table 2.1.2.b Characteristics of the Selenga River and its tributaries in Mongolia (Janchivdorj L. Reason of the drying of the Eg River and ecological degradation of Lake Hovsgol.
+Geoecological issues in Mongolia, # 8, Ulaanbaatar 2009).